limaconaudio/oculi/README.md

-## Oculi - a mini gpu targeting basic wlroots/wayland acceleration
+## Oculi - a mini graphics accelerator for basic wlroots/wayland requirements

 Written in SpinalHDL featuring a custom VexRiscv core.